Copyright © 2014 American Cancer Society

 • Corresponding author’s complete contact information to include address, phone number, and e-mail address.
 Any changes to this information must be sent immediately to the Cancer Editorial Office and be updated at mc.manuscriptcentral.com/cancer.

 • Original Articles: Scientific reports of the results of original clinical research.
-The text is limited to 5000 words including the title page, abstract, text, references, figures, figure legends, and tables.
+The text is limited to 5000 words including the title page, abstract, text, references, and tables.
 Abstracts are limited to 250 words.

 • Review Articles: A timely, in-depth treatment of an issue.
 Review articles are generally solicited by the editors, but unsolicited materials will be considered.
-Review articles must be no longer than 6000 words including title page, abstract, text, tables, figures, figure legends, and references.
+Review articles must be no longer than 6000 words including title page, abstract, text, tables, and references.

 • Editorials: Opinions of recognized leaders in oncologic specialties.
 Editorials are generally solicited by the Editor-in-Chief and are related to a manuscript in the same issue.
 Length should not exceed 2400 words with no more than 20 references.